vrikodar/SQL_injection/README.md

 # SQL_injection

-Some sqli methods, labs from portswigger along with python3 scripts to automate some tasks
+This repository contains comprehensive explanation and solutions to some SQL injection labs from portswigger and also theory about Finding and exploiting SQL injections in general **Manually**

 # CAN be Found here